ShinyGreenRobot/CPP-Primer-Plus-Sixth-Edition/source/chapter_02/chapte_review/chapter_01_review.md

 ## Question 1
 **What are the modules of C++ programs called?**

-A C++ program can be divided into modules in several different ways.
+The word module is not an official term but a C++ program can still coneptually be divided into modules in several different ways.

 A program is frequently divided into several separate source files that are compiled separatly and then linked togheter.
 Each such module is known as a translation unit.